Inelastic Coupled-Channel Eikonal Scattering: Conclusions and outlook

 \section{Conclusions and outlook}

 In this work, we have formulated the ICCE, or \emph{Inelastic Coupled-Channel Eikonal}, with the aim of studying inelastic effects in black hole dynamics using on-shell amplitudes.
-In Section 2, we introduced this formalism, highlighting how the language of hadron physics and quantum information provides a natural interpretation of inelastic scattering dynamics as a channel analysis.
+In Section 2, we introduced this formalism, highlighting how the language of hadron physics and quantum information provides a natural interpretation of inelastic scattering dynamics in terms of an original channel analysis.
 We have introduced the concept of channel space, including diagonal and off-diagonal channels, and related these to the insertion of a completeness relation with a spectral density that accounts for inelastic effects.
 In Section 3, following a review of the eikonal formalism in the probe limit in QFT, we focused on describing inelastic effects in a potential theory.
 We considered a toy model on a background, where one particle can change its mass and spin multiple times before returning to its original Casimir labels.
 Naturally expressed in terms of channel analysis, we have identified an important feature that distinguishes this eikonal analysis from the standard elastic case.
-Specifically, while in $2 \rightarrow 2$ scattering, boxes and crossed-boxes resum into an exponential, in this context, mass change effects can alter the iteration of a certain topology, reducing exchange symmetry and suggesting instead a geometric-like progression.
+Specifically, while in $2 \rightarrow 2$ scattering, boxes and crossed-boxes resum into an exponential, in this context, mass change effects can alter the iteration of a certain topology, reducing exchange symmetry and suggesting instead a novel geometric progression.

-Section 3 provides a simple yet interesting model to illustrate these effects and the absence of the usual $1/n!$ terms, an example of which being the $1/2$ factor in (\ref{eta1l}).
+Section 3 provides a simple yet interesting model to illustrate these effects and the absence of the usual $1/n!$ terms: the resummation scheme resembles a geometric progression now.
+It is this new type of resummation which now yields a classically finite mass changing effect in physical observables, despite the mass-mismatch $w$ being quantum in each single diagrammatic exchange.
+This result is clearly non trivial from a pure KMOC perspective of the calculation.
 In the Appendix \ref{MCExp}, we also presented another example of this resummation inspired by previous analyses by Harrington and Rudin \cite{Rudin:1970jv, Harrington:1971ax, Harrington:1968zza}.